Edgerrin James: College career

-James was recruited out of Florida's Immokalee High School by the University of Miami.
+James was recruited by the University of Miami.
 He proved to be one of the most successful running backs in the school's history.

 James ranks third in all-time University of Miami rushing yards.
 He was the only running back in school history to post two consecutive seasons with 1,000-plus rushing yards, and he ranks first in school history with the most 100-plus rushing games (14).
 All single season records held by James have since been broken by former Baltimore Ravens running back Willis McGahee.

 James was inducted into the University of Miami Sports Hall of Fame on April 23, 2009, at its 41st Annual Induction Banquet at Jungle Island in Miami.